 |The course and examination regulations (written in German.
 You can find a translated extract concerning Computer Science here) define the conditions and legal requirements for a proper degree course.
 If you are taking this course as the "with in-depth practical experience" model, the same course and examination regulations apply.|

 Please note: if you are already registered at the Hochschule Ulm, it might be that a different version of the course and examination regulations apply for you.
 The course and examination regulations which were in effect when you started your course are the ones which apply.
-If in doubt, please contact your programme adviser.
+If in doubt, please contact your head of degree programme.

 |course syllabi||The course syllabi describes the modules, their contents, the intended learning outcomes and the examination form of this degree program|